 Section 1: Survey and Review

-The Survey and Review section features one or two papers, typically between 30 and 80 pages in length, that provide readers with a comprehensive and up-to-date perspective on a major topic of broad interest to SIAM members.
+The Survey and Review section features one or two papers, typically between 30 and 80 pages in length, that provide readers with a comprehensive, authoritative, and up-to-date perspective on a major topic of broad interest to SIAM members.

 Papers must be well written, in an expository style that facilitates understanding by as broad an audience as is feasible for the topic.
 Authors should start out with a sufficiently general discussion of the problem area that all readers will gain some appreciation and knowledge of the area, and then progress to more detailed discussion of the issues.
 Papers should include substantial applied mathematics content, not purely descriptive overview.